senzing-garage/senzing-api-server/README.md

 Other command-line options may be useful to you as well.
 Execute `java -jar target/senzing-api-server-1.6.0.jar -help` to obtain a help message describing all available options.
-For example:
+Example:

   ```console
      cd target